3000 Calorie Meal Plan: 7 Day Meal Plan For Muscle Gain

 • Water: Staying properly hydrated is essential for overall health and optimal muscle function.

-Foods to avoid in a 3000 calorie high protein meal plan
+Foods to Avoid in a 3000 Calorie Meal Plan

 When following a 3000 calorie high protein meal plan, it’s important to be mindful of the foods to limit or avoid in order to optimize health and fitness goals.